syncfusion-content/maui-docs/MAUI/Cartesian-Charts/WaterFall.md

 ![Waterfall Chart in MAUI Chart]()

-### SummarySegmentPath and SummarySegmentBrush
+### SummarySegmentPath and SummaryPointsBrush

 [SummaryBindingPath]() gets or sets the string value that indicates the sum of previous segments in series.

-The summary segment can be differentiated by applying the [SummarySegmentBrush]() in series.
+The summary segment can be differentiated by applying the [SummaryPointsBrush]() in series.

 {% tabs %}